CBaquero/delta-enabled-crdts/README.md

 Simple Example
 --------------

 Lets make two replicas of an add-wins or-set of strings.
-Node `x` uses replica `sx` and node `y` uses `sy` (in practice you would like to run this in diferent nodes, and serialize state to move it between nodes).
+Node `x` uses replica `sx` and node `y` uses `sy` (in practice you would like to run this in different nodes, and serialize state to move it between nodes).
 The first node will add and them remove a given string and the other node will add that same string and a diferent one.
 Finally we will join the two states and see the result.

 ```cpp
 aworset<string> sx("x"),sy("y");